Follow @scope_views

 Accessories

 The sub of the Crab Nebula (M1) with an APS-C sensor shows classic off-axis coma.
 With a full-frame DSLR, this sub of the Eskimo Nebula shows just a bit more.
-Brighter stars are starting to show attractive spider-vane spikes.
+Only the brightest stars show spider-vane spikes.

 M1: Fuji X-Trans APS-C, 110s ISO 6400.